 The mission of the Chicago Department of Public Health's Food Protection Division is to educate food businesses, inspect food establishments, address food related emergencies, and otherwise act in the public interest.
 Through the inspection of food establishments and education of the food service manager, we are able to promote public health in the areas of food safety and sanitation to prevent the spread of food-borne disease.

 In carrying out these responsibilities, members of the Food Protection Division conduct periodic inspections of food establishments in the city of Chicago.
 There are approximately 16,000 food establishments licensed in the city.
 These food establishments include:

-The Food Protection Division gets its mandate from the City of Chicago's Food Service Sanitation Municipal Code and the Rules and Regulations promulgated by the Chicago Board of Health (PDF 389k) in support of its mission to provide food safety training for food service managers responsible for food safety, to perform inspections of food establishments to ensure adherence to the aforementioned regulations, and to provide service and education to the general public.
+The Food Protection Division gets its mandate from the City of Chicago's Food Service Sanitation Municipal Code and the Rules and Regulations promulgated by the Chicago Board of Health in support of its mission to provide food safety training for food service managers responsible for food safety, to perform inspections of food establishments to ensure adherence to the aforementioned regulations, and to provide service and education to the general public.